NightDagerTCD/mathSolve/Solver 1/README.md

 So far, got it to identify sub/superscript (SScript) by checking the change in font, since regular is usually like 15px while the SScripts are 12px

-Next trying to get fractions by checking the positioning of the numbers.
+~~Next trying to get fractions by checking the positioning of the numbers.~~

+Got fractions working by finally after like hours.
+Now I gotta get things in the aleks API or whatever they're using, to get things like sqrts and stuff how am i meant to do this somebody help me